-Include at least 1 1/2 cups of fruit and 2 cups of vegetables each day
+Eat fruits and vegetables.
+Have at least 1 1/2 cups of fruit and 2 cups of vegetables each day.

 Use sugar and salt in moderation.
 Too much sodium in the diet is linked to high blood pressure.
-Also, go easy on smoked, salt-cured, and charbroiled foods -- these foods contain high levels of nitrates, which have been linked to cancer.
+Also, go easy on smoked, salt-cured, and charbroiled foods -- these foods have high levels of nitrates, which have been linked to cancer.